kznrluk/aski/README.md

 **UserMessages**

+The user context that will be sent to ChatGPT.
+It is sent at the beginning of the conversation.
+Use it when you don't want to include information in the SystemContext.

+By adding the required messages to UserMessages and SystemContext, Aski will read them at startup and automatically communicate them to ChatGPT.

+**CustomParameters**

 These parameters overwrite the ones used when sending data to ChatGPT.
 If a key is not specified or has a zero value, the default value provided by the API will be used.
 Please refer to the ChatGPT API Reference for the available parameters.
 In general, there is no need to modify these parameters.
 Additionally, the program currently does not support changing the `N` parameter.

+(API Reference - OpenAI API)[https://platform.openai.com/docs/api-reference/chat/create]

 ```yaml
 OpenAIAPIKey: